 “Each one should use whatever gift he has received to serve others, faithfully administering God's grace in its various forms.”
 (1 Peter 4:10)

-(This article is quoted from Everybody Belongs.
+(This article is quoted from the first edition of Everybody Belongs.
 Everybody Serves.
 A Handbook for Disability Advocates.
 Grand Rapids, Michigan: Disability Concerns, 2009.
 This booklet has been revised and is available as Inclusion Handbook: Everybody Belongs Everybody Serves.
 Ed.
-Terry A. DeYoung and Mark Stephenson.
-Grand Rapids, Michigan: Reformed Church Press, 2011.
-Disability Concerns makes this download available for free.)
+Terry A. DeYoung and Mark Stephenson.)